 It is important to note that simply because juveniles are not prosecuted in criminal proceedings, this does not mean that they don’t face harsh consequences.
 In fact, the consequences of a juvenile crime can affect a minor’s immediate and ongoing future.

-If you or your child was arrested for any type of offense, contact the Law Office of Derek W. Emmons, P.C. to speak with our experienced San Antonio juvenile crimes defense attorney.
+If you or your child was arrested for any type of offense, contact the Emmons Law Firm, P.C. to speak with our experienced San Antonio juvenile crimes defense attorney.
 Even seemingly unserious offenses, like shoplifting, can result in long-term consequences.
 Attorney Derek W. Emmons can work directly with you to create a solid defense strategy aimed at protecting your child’s rights and future.

 Call our office at (210) 702-3054 or contact us online to request a free, confidential consultation with Attorney Derek Emmons.